 Well, that’s great, I said, but what did all those visits and interviews and methodological practices reveal about the well-being of the miners?
 What data did the GoE gather on that question and what evidence could it share about its findings?

-I should pause here and say that I am summarizing what was in fact a surprisingly lengthy exchange of emails.
+I should hit the pause button for a moment here and say that I am summarizing what was in fact a surprisingly lengthy and tiresome exchange of emails.
 Eliciting this much information required me to ask questions in a variety of ways and in a succession of emails, each of which received a quick, courteous, and for the most part unilluminating reply.
 For example, when I asked what methodology the GoE used, I was told they had used the one outlined in the interim report.
-When, after reviewing the report, I pointed out that it says nothing about gathering data on the artisanal miners, I was told that they had conducted interviews, visited sites, reviewed documents, and so on, as per the report's methodology.
-And when I asked, repeatedly, what all those interviews taught them about the miners’ welfare, I received a promise of a personal visit--but nothing on the facts of the matter.
+When, after reviewing the report, I pointed out that it says nothing about gathering data on artisanal miners, I was told that the GoE had conducted interviews, visited sites, reviewed documents, and so on, as per the report's general methodological statement.
+And when I then asked, repeatedly, what all those interviews had taught them about the miners’ welfare, I received a promise of a personal visit--but nothing on the facts of the matter.

 All of which left me wondering what is going on.
-Why was the GoE unable to present me with a straightforward account of how it had come to that determination about the miners' welfare?
-After all, the obvious first question any journalist asks researchers is how they arrived at their findings.
-Does anyone doubt that if I were to ask the IRC how it determined that the wars cost 5.4 million excess deaths, or NASA that global temperatures increased by 0.3 degrees Celsius since 1980, they would give me all the information I would need?
+Why was the GoE unable to present me with a straightforward account of how it had come to its determination about the miners' welfare?
+After all, the obvious first question any journalist asks researchers is how they arrived at their conclusions.
+Does anyone doubt that if I were to ask the IRC how it determined that the wars in the Congo have resulted in 5.4 million excess deaths, or NASA how it concluded that global temperatures have increased by 0.3 degrees Celsius since 1980, they would give me all the information I would need?

 Perhaps everything will become clearer during the personal visit.
 I hope so.
 But in the meantime, it certainly appears to me as if the United Nations' Group of Experts has given a verdict on a matter it has not properly researched, and that it remains unable or unwilling to admit as much.
 That is troubling not only for the sake of the miners, but for the credibility of the GoE itself.
 After all, if it has rendered judgment on an important subject like the welfare of the miners without having made a serious effort to gather and consider the evidence, then on what other matters has it felt free to substitute its opinion for considered fact?
 And how will it respond the next time critics accuse it of making things up to suit its political agenda--and point to this episode as an example?